aantron/ocaml.org/data/planet/rjones/ocaml-4010-entering-rawhide.md

 469	let query_package () =
 470
 471	  let long_format =
-472	    &quot;package:     %p\ndescription: %D\nversion:     %v\narchive(s):  %A\nlinkopts:    %O\nlocation:    %d\n&quot; in
+472	    "package:     %p\ndescription: %D\nversion:     %v\narchive(s):  %A\nlinkopts:    %O\nlocation:    %d\n" in
 473	  let i_format =
 </pre>
-<p>GDB only understands location data at the moment, so you can&rsquo;t yet query variables (although I understand OCaml generates the correct DWARF info for this, GDB just doesn&rsquo;t know how to print OCaml expressions).</p>
+<p>GDB only understands location data at the moment, so you can’t yet query variables (although I understand OCaml generates the correct DWARF info for this, GDB just doesn’t know how to print OCaml expressions).</p>
 <p>There will also be some limitations on the debuginfo built at first.
-At the moment it doesn&rsquo;t include debuginfo for OCaml libraries called from an OCaml program, because of problems that need to be worked out with the toolchain.
+At the moment it doesn’t include debuginfo for OCaml libraries called from an OCaml program, because of problems that need to be worked out with the toolchain.
 Mixed OCaml binary / C library debuginfo does work.</p>